 Offerpad fees vs. competitors

 Opendoor is one of the largest Offerpad competitors, and sellers often choose between the two.
-The service fee for both companies is identical at 5%, but some clients mention receiving a better offer from Opendoor.
-In this scenario, Offerpad’s sales rep might be able to match the Opendoor price.
+At 5%, the service fee for Opendoor is slightly less, and some clients mention receiving a better offer from Opendoor.
+However, in cases of a competing offer, Offerpad’s sales rep might be able to match the Opendoor price.

 The biggest difference in fees between Offerpad and Opendoor is the cancellation fee.
 Offerpad charges sellers who back out of a contract a 1% fee, whereas Opendoor allows them to cancel their contract for free at any point.